Aim vs ZenML

 Free

-ZenML offers a free plan with basic features and paid plans for advanced capabilities.
+ZenML offers a free open-source core with optional paid features for advanced collaboration and enterprise needs.

 -